anikacave/ether-bot/README.md

 - A json parser that can whittle down queries from EtherScan into (price, timestamp), timestamp being in military time format
 - A CSV builder that can produce a comma seperated value file from parsed EtherScan queries.
 The user will be able to open this file from the UI

+NOTE: If you try to do "current price" too quickly, you will NOT get different values!

 ## MS2 GOALS
 - TBD...